booker1337/booker_mvp/docs/API.md

 ```
   present: Boolean
 ```
-### Summary
-- Checks if the username is present

 ### Error Handling
-No errors
+No Errors

 [Back to Contents](#table-of-contents)

 ## GET /isEmailPresent

+### Summary
+- Checks if the email is present

 ### -- request payload --
 ```
   email: String